eherdter/Seatrout_Scripts/ALK_analysis.md

 plength <- as.data.frame(p.adjust(ps_length))
 ```

-### MAKE ALKS
+### 4. Make age-length keys (ALKs)

-Make table with observed total numbers at length by age
+Make table with observed total numbers at length by age to be used for statistical analysis

 ``` r
 (rawfreq_TB <- xtabs(~lcat2+final_age, data=Agelength_TB))